aksjag/howtolivelifefordummies/index.md

 About How to Live Life for Dummies
 </head>
 <body>
-<p>This websie is dedicated to teach you simple tasks that you should know, without a hassle.</p>
+<p>Do you need help with some of the most basic tasks?
+Need some help with a simple recipe when you actually have to cook for once?
+How about braiding your hair, crochet or tying a tie?
+No worries, How to Live Life for Dummies has got your back!
+This website is dedicated to teaching you simple tasks that you should know, without a hassle.</p>
 </body>